hnunner/osgi-servlet/README.md

 The project is implemented using Maven and consists of several subprojects, with every subproject being a selfcontained example implementation.

+Branches might show different ways of implementing a concrete feature.

 **CAUTION**: Not all of the examples are meant to be used in the way they are implemented here.
 A critical look is needed for every example, deciding which approach could be useful for a concrete implementation and which example is not useful at all.